astropy/photutils/docs/user_guide/epsf_building.rst

 showed that accurate stellar photometry and astrometry can be derived by modeling the net PSF, which they call the effective PSF (ePSF).
 The ePSF is an empirical model describing what fraction of a star's light will land in a particular pixel.
-The constructed ePSF is typically oversampled with respect to the detector pixels.
+The constructed ePSF may be oversampled with respect to the detector pixels.

-The oversampling in the ePSF is crucial because it captures the PSF pixel phase effect.
-Since stars can land at fractional pixel positions on the detector, the PSF appearance varies depending on the star's position within a pixel.
-By building an oversampled ePSF, we capture this phase information across the full pixel-to-pixel variation.
-This allows for more accurate PSF modeling and improved photometric measurements, as the PSF can be interpolated to the exact position of any star.
+Oversampling matters when the PSF is undersampled by the detector, e.g., a FWHM of only one or two pixels.
+Since stars can land at fractional pixel positions on the detector, the appearance of such a PSF varies with the star's position within a pixel, and an oversampled ePSF captures this pixel-phase variation so that the PSF can be interpolated to the exact position of any star.
+When the PSF is well sampled (a FWHM of a few pixels or more), an ePSF with no oversampling already captures its shape, and a larger oversampling factor only adds noise and requires more stars (see :ref:`epsf-guidelines`).

 Building an ePSF